sfermigier/fermigier.com-gridsome/blog/2007-2-19-announcing-nuxeo-weekly-news.md

 title: "Announcing Nuxeo Weekly News"
 date: 2007-02-19
 path: 2007/2/announcing-nuxeo-weekly-news
+summary: "I have just published the second issue of Nuxeo Weekly News, the newsletter we have started to publish every monday to keep the Nuxeo community informed of what&#8217;s going on with the project, and to provide some insight about where we are heading."
+tags: ['Nuxeo']
 ---

 I have just published the <a href="http://www.nuxeo.org/sections/news/nuxeo-weekly-news-issue">second issue of Nuxeo Weekly News</a>, the newsletter we have started to publish every monday to keep the Nuxeo community informed of what&#8217;s going on with the project, and to provide some insight about where we are heading.